Struggling to get interviews?

 Community involvement

-The best sorority resume examples include a section for community involvement.
-Sororities pride themselves on their philanthropy, and so should you.
-Demonstrating that you’re an active member of your community and dedicate your time and skills to benefit others will improve your chances of receiving an offer from your dream sorority.
+The best sorority resume examples include a community involvement section.
+Sororities pride themselves on their philanthropy, so showing you volunteer will improve your chances of receiving an offer from your dream sorority.

-List each activity in bullet point format and write down the year next to it, like in this example:
+List each activity in bullet point format and include the years you participated, like in this example:

 Employment

 Internships and teen jobs like babysitting and landscaping absolutely belong on a sorority resume.
-They show that you’re trustworthy, responsible, and know how to work with others.
+They show trustworthiness, responsibility, and people skills.

 However, while the experience section of a traditional resume includes 4–5 bullet points which highlight the candidate’s most impressive achievements, your sorority resume’s employment section doesn’t need to be as in-depth.